nickmachairas/doctorate/docs/3-edafos/edafos.rst

    \gamma_t = \bigg( \dfrac{1 + w}{1 + w G_s} \bigg) \; G_s \gamma_w

-Prof. Olson
-used cases in which water contents were measured to calculate total unit weights for all soils and then performed correlations of those values of total unit weight with whatever other properties were available, meaning undrained shear strength, :math:`s_u`, for cohesive soils, and SPT-N values for all soils, and used these other properties to estimate total unit weight for cases in which water contents were not defined.
-These correlations were often bad but at least they gave a consistent basis for estimating :math:`\gamma_t`.
+Prof. Olson used cases in which water contents were measured to calculate total unit weights for all soils and then performed correlations of those values of total unit weight with whatever other properties were available, meaning undrained shear strength, :math:`s_u`, for cohesive soils, and SPT-N values for all soils, and used these other properties to estimate total unit weight for cases in which water contents were not defined.
+These correlations were often poor but they gave a consistent basis for estimating :math:`\gamma_t`.
 The correlations are shown below for cohesive and cohesionless soils.

 .. rubric:: Cohesive Soils